Time-saving ways to insert formulas into Excel

 Functions are predefined formulas in Excel.
 They eliminate laborious manual entry of formulas while giving them human-friendly names.
 For example: =SUM(A1:A3).
 The function sums all the values from A1 to A3.

-When analyzing data, there are five common ways of inserting basic Excel formulas.
+There are five common ways of inserting basic Excel formulas when analyzing data.
 Each strategy comes with its own advantages.
-Therefore, before diving further into the main formulas, we’ll clarify those methods, so you can create your preferred workflow earlier on.
+Therefore, before diving further into the main formulas, we’ll clarify those methods so you can create your preferred workflow earlier on in the process.

-Typing a formula in a cell or the formula bar is the most straightforward method of inserting basic Excel formulas.
+Typing a formula in a cell or the formula bar is the most straightforward method of inserting basic Excel formulas for beginners.
 The process usually starts by typing an equal sign, followed by the name of an Excel function.

 Excel is quite intelligent in that when you start typing the name of the function, a pop-up function hint will show (see below).
-It’s from this list you’ll select your preference.
+From this list, you’ll select your preference.
 However, don’t press the Enter key after making your selection.
-Instead, press the Tab key and Excel will automatically fill in the function name.
+Instead, press the Tab key, and Excel will automatically fill in the function name.

-This option is for those who want to delve into their favorite functions quickly.
+This option is for those who want to quickly delve into their favorite functions.
 To find this menu, navigate to the Formulas tab and select your preferred group.
 Click to show a sub-menu filled with a list of functions.

 From there, you can select your preference.
-However, if you find your preferred group is not on the tab, click on the More Functions option – it’s probably just hidden there.
+However, if your preferred group is not on the tab, click on the More Functions option—it’s probably hidden there.

 For quick and everyday tasks, the AutoSum function is your go-to option.
 Navigate to the Formulas tab and click the AutoSum option.
 Then click the caret to show other hidden formulas.
 This option is also available in the Home tab.

-If you find re-typing your most recent formula a monotonous task, then use the Recently Used selection.
+If retyping your most recent formula is a monotonous task, use the Recently Used selection.
 It’s on the Formulas tab, a third menu option just next to AutoSum.

 The SUM function is the first must-know formula in Excel.
 It usually aggregates values from a selection of columns or rows from your selected range.